 Real-time access to coded data can provide insight into current, predicted, and historical activities, helping providers to understand their risk and quality score data.
 This data will enable providers to improve efficiency and care coordination.
 With better insights, providers can make informed decisions to maximize their impact and minimize their costs.

-Clinical documentation improvement has been inhibited by inefficient workflows and productivity-first priorities, which have “traditionally belong[ed] with coding departments.”
+Clinical documentation improvement has been inhibited by inefficient workflows and productivity-first priorities.
 By following a concurrent coding program, CDI can reprioritize clinical case reviews by monitoring metrics compared to long-term goals to identify areas of improvement.
 In other words, concurrent coding helps free up CDI time and resources so that they can be reconnected with providers and focus on improving clinical processes.
 In a survey conducted by ACDIS and others, respondents identified opportunities for program innovations that would benefit hospitals, including clinical validation case reviews, quality case reviews, HCC case reviews, outpatient case reviews, reviews of additional payers (like Medicare), and increased face-to-face communication and training with medical staff, like physicians.
 When physicians’, CDIs’, and coders’ workflows allow for collaboration, these innovations become possible.

 By implementing a concurrent coding program at your hospital, you can be better equipped to improve care quality, make informed operational decisions, and access timelier reimbursements.
 The prospect of changing your coding process is daunting.
 However, while careful planning and a strong commitment are essential to facilitate a program transition, the benefits are worth the effort.
 Additionally, there are always ways to make this process much more manageable, namely an AI-powered solution that will suggest medical codes based on textual evidence for your coders in real-time.